Shelton Brooks

 Shelton Brooks (May 4, 1886 – September 6, 1975) was a Canadian-born American composer and performer of popular music and jazz.
 He was known for his ragtime and vaudeville style, and wrote some of the biggest hits of the first third of the 20th century; including "Some of These Days" and "At the Darktown Strutters' Ball".
 He composed "Some of These Days" at the Pekin Theatre.

 Early life and education

 Brooks was born in Amherstburg, Canada in 1886.
-His father was a preacher, and Brooks taught himself music on their church's pump organ.
+His father Peter Brooks was a preacher who moved the family to North Buxton in 1892, when Shelton was six years old, after becoming pastor at the British Methodist Episcopal Church in that town.
+It was here that Brooks taught himself music, on the church's pump organ.
+It also gave him his first experience performing for an audience, and his first recognition as a talented musician.
 His family moved to Detroit, Michigan, in 1901 and that was where Brooks first made a name for himself in music and comedy.
 While he never learned to read music, his works were highly sought after for their brash style, which contrasted the previous restrictive styles of Victorian era music.
 Towards the end of his life, his style of music had lost popularity.